randomlifedata/Blog-Who-would-vote-for-them/article.md

 How to sum up all these graphs?
 It's apparent that voter turnout is related to economic status - with higher earners in successful communities turning out in higher numbers to vote for the system.
 It's apparent that those communities that are doing best are voting Conservative.
 And it's also apparent that those communities do contribute more to the public purse through direct taxation.

 Taxation should be about redistributing wealth from prosperous parts of the country to raise up the worst-off parts.
-What we can see is that there is a definite trend of lower wages and pensions, higher child poverty and higher disenfranchisement in a large swathe of the country that is crying out for more support by voting for a party that is traditionally linked to greater redistribution - Labour's tax credits.
+What we can see is that there is a definite trend of lower wages and pensions, higher child poverty and higher disenfranchisement in a large swathe of the country that is crying out for more support by voting for a party that is traditionally linked to greater redistribution - Labour and their tax credits.

-When we have such clear disparity from one constituency to the next it is troubling to see that the best off are supporting a party that stands on a platform of tax cuts and reduced welfare - those that are doing most well are against redistribution of wealth to those that need it most.
+When we have such clear disparity from one constituency to the next (child poverty 47.3% or 5%) it is troubling to see that the best off are supporting a party that stands on a platform of tax cuts and reduced welfare - those that are doing best are against redistribution of wealth to those that need it most.

 The worrying thing to me is how these problems seem to extend from cradle to grave - although these statistics don't prove anything about social mobility, it seems likely that a child born in poverty would earn less and retire on a smaller pension.

 Another 'them' that could be looked at here is the UKIP vote.
-Although I showed that UKIP vote share is not greatly linked to child poverty (correlation is around 0), there is a slight but significant correlation with UKIP vote share and income that indicates lower income leads to UKIP votes.
+Although I showed that UKIP vote share is not greatly linked to child poverty (correlation is around 0), there is a slight but significant correlation with UKIP vote share and income that indicates lower income leads to UKIP votes (not shown here).
 Such a trend may indicate that UKIP is picking up support from areas that might traditionally vote Labour, rather than them coming from the Conservative supporter base as might be expected by comparing ideologies.

 Supporting data and code
 ========================